Danon5/GrappleColorMod/README.md

 * Supports grapple size (width) editing.

-* Supports in-game ping text color editing (the actual ping bar sprites can be edited through xnb files, this just changes the color of the ping number dispay, this option also requires a restart, unlike the grapple modifications).
+* Supports ping anonymizing (hides or shows all mentions of ping).

 * All downloaded files go in the game's main directory (replace your SpeedRunners.exe with the one from this download).